-Real estate is one of the most popular alternative assets permissible in a self-directed IRA.
-When you purchase real estate in a self-directed IRA you are reaping the benefits of a tax-sheltered account.
+Real estate is one of the most popular alternative assets in a self-directed IRA (SDIRA).
+There are tax-sheltered benefits associated with funding real estate investments in an SDIRA.
 All income and expenses are tax-deferred or even tax-free.
-There are many ways to purchase the investment within your IRA.
-The three most popular ways to do so are by making a cash purchase, partnering funds, and by borrowing money.
+There are many ways to buy the investment within your IRA.
+The three most popular ways to do so are buying with cash, partnering funds, and borrowing money.

-You could also partner funds to make a real estate purchase.
-Your IRA could partner with a friend, family member, another investor, or you personally.
-When you partner with yourself personally or another individual you would each own a percent of the investment property.
-Although you cannot rent to, buy from, or sell to any lineal ascendants or descendants, you can partner up with them to make a new investment.
-For example if your IRA wanted to own 50 percent of a property and your mother’s IRA wanted to own the other 50 percent than you could do so.
-All rental income and sale proceeds would then be deposited 50/50, half into your mother’s IRA and half into yours.
+You could also partner funds to buy real estate investments.
+Your IRA could partner with a friend, family member, another investor, or yourself.
+When you partner, each partner would own a percentage of the investment.
+Although you cannot rent to, buy from, or sell to any disqualified party, you can partner with them.
+For example, your IRA could own 50 percent of a property and your mother’s IRA could own the other 50 percent.
+All rental income and sale proceeds would split 50/50, half into your mother’s IRA and half into yours.
 This also applies to expenses such as your property tax bill.
-All expenses would be divided and paid by percent ownership.
+All expenses divide and paid by percent ownership.

-If you don’t have the funds available to purchase the investment property your IRA can borrow money in the form of a non-recourse loan.
-When using a non-recourse loan, the IRA owner cannot personally guarantee the loan as IRS rules prohibit an individual from using their personal credit for the benefit of their IRA.
-When borrowing money using a non-recourse loan the property is used as collateral and the lender’s only recourse if there is a default is to foreclose on the property.
-These loans typically require a larger down payment and owner financing will qualify as long as there is no personal guarantee from the IRA owner.
+If you don’t have the funds available to buy the investment, your IRA can borrow money in the form of a non-recourse loan.
+When using a non-recourse loan, the IRA owner cannot personally guarantee the loan.
+IRS rules prohibit an individual from using personal credit for the benefit of their IRA.
+When borrowing money using a non-recourse loan, the investment is the collateral.
+The lender’s only recourse if there is a default is to foreclose on the property.
+These loans typically require a larger down payment.
+Owner financing will qualify as long as there is no personal guarantee from the IRA owner.